Related articles

 end

-The type condition is built as follows:
+The type condition is constructed as follows:

 # https://github.com/rails/rails/blob/6bc7c478ba469ad4b033125d6798d48f36d6be3e/activerecord/lib/active_record/inheritance.rb#L262